|

 biological

-target A biological target is a
+A biological target is anything within a living

 cancer

-cell metabolism: The fact that cancer
+cell metabolism: The fact that cancer cells have an altered glucose

-tumors.
-Reversing the increased glucose consumption in cancer cells is an
+the increased glucose consumption in cancer cells is an important step and has

-important step and has great potential for therapeutic drug developments.
-Cancer
+great potential for therapeutic drug developments.

 channel